 Who Was Successful in Canada’s Express Entry Draws in 2020?

 72% of candidates were deemed eligible for at least one of the Express Entry programs.
-Just under 50% of candidates applied under the Federal Skilled Worker program in 2020 and about a third through the Canada Experience Class.
+Just under 50% of candidates applied under the Federal Skilled Worker program in 2020 and about a third through the Canadian Experience Class (CEC).
 Those with CRS cut off scores of between 415 and 478 received invitations to Apply (ITAs) for permanent residency in Canada in 2020 Express Entry draws.

 Canadian Immigration Outlook for 2021 and Beyond